Marvel method

 - Create page TIFs of final art

-- Minimum page count: three
+- Minimum page count: 3

-- Art dimensions: 9 x 14.5 inches
+- Art dimensions: 9×14.5 inches

-- Lettering: by hand
+- Lettering: By hand

 - Ames guide: 3.5 scale, two-thirds ratio